nnamon/tisc-2021-1865-text-adventure/README.md

 ```
 Can you find a way to break out of the illusionary fantasy?
 Instant travel can be a very good way of
-defying the laws of physics.
+defying the laws of (video game) physics.
 ```

 ### 1865 Text Adventure - 2.
 Pool of Tears